 Make sure to download a map online of the heritage houses so you won’t miss anything.
 We arrived just after lunch, and we started our walk right away.
 The town was very quiet and not that big, and you can walk around pretty easily.
 I’m so pleased that they were able to preserve these houses for future generations to see.

 How to get to Silay City from Bacolod:

 1. Take Bata – Libertad Jeep to Ceres Terminal

 2. At the Ceres Terminal, look for buses to Silay – Php 21.00

 10. Sunset at the RUINS, Talisay City

 Since it was late afternoon, we availed of the consumable entrance fee of Php 300.00.
-It was a good decision, because the pizza at the restaurant was really good.
-We sat on the chairs outside and waited for the sunset until they turned the lights on which made the Ruins more dramatic and more picturesque for me.
+It was a good decision because the pizza at the restaurant was really good.
+We sat on the chairs outside and waited for the sunset until they turned the lights on, making the Ruins more dramatic and more picturesque for me.

 Ruins Bacolod Rates